GenomeNet/Self-GenomeNet/README.md

 Please note that the last one is our proposed method: Self-GenomeNet.

-## Semi-supervised learning: Supervised part
+## Supervised Training of Self-GenomeNet

 We now want to use the pretrained self-supervised model in a supervised step for classification of the Genom's species type, so if it is a phage or a non-phage virus here.